zhousarah/azure-compute-docs/articles/container-instances/container-instance-ngroups/container-instances-about-ngroups.md

 |**IMP**: Use the api-version - 2024-09-01-preview and onwards for preview|
 |--|

-If these prerequisites aren't met, requests fail, and the NGroups resource type is not recognized.
+If these prerequisites aren't met, requests fail, and the NGroups resource type isn't recognized.

 ### ARM Template Samples